offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * access to parts of the node that it's running on (e.g. share node's network interfaces).
  * updated container isolation parameters, potentially giving it access to more / less / different features (e.g. change user ID running the main container process).

-The following sub-sections document these mechanisms in further detail.
+The following subsections document these mechanisms in further detail.

 ```{seealso}
 Security/Pod Security Admission_TOPIC (Everything discussed here may be disabled by the cluster admin)